 - HTC Vive has positional tracking and lean around

 If you’re going through the PlayStation store, you’ll also need a safety certificate, insurance (in case someone falls off their sofa), along with all the standard assets for the other platforms.
 With the bigger players, there are often more levels to get through before your experience is allowed on the store, so make sure you leave enough time to get the right permissions.

 If you’re looking to create an immersive VR experience, keep some of our top tips in mind and you’ll be well on your way to a snazzy, CGI, ballroom in no time.
 And, if you want just a little more insider information to help you make the most out of the production process, we asked our in-house VR Director, Toby Barnett, for some of his top VR tips and tricks.

 Tip 1: “Plan an experience, NOT a video.
 Most people approach VR production from a film background and only focus on what you see directly in front of you.
 But you need to consider the environment as a whole when you’re thinking about planning the project.”

 Tip 2: “Don’t over complicate the interactivity.
 A simple and accessible user experience will allow the widest range of people to explore and enjoy your VR Experience.
 Too much choice or elaborate fiddly user controls will kill the immersion and make it much less engaging on the whole.”

 Tip 3: “Bend the rules but be wary of breaking them.
 Your experience doesn’t have to happen in the real world.
 Play with the parameters of the world, gravity is optional, scale is variable.
 But beware of pushing it too far – an unfeasible environment can break the immersion.”

-So if you’re thinking about making an interactive & immersive VR experience, why not drop us a line?
-Or, if you’d like this guide as a free, handy download, just click on the link below!
+So if you’re thinking about making an immersive VR experience, why not drop us a line?
+Or, to get this guide as a free, handy download, click on the link below!